Lectionary 171: Description

 on only 1 parchment leaf (21.5 cm by 14.6 cm).
 The text is written in Greek uncial letters, in two columns per page, 25 lines per page.
 It is a palimpsest.
-It contains music notes.
+It contains musical notes.

 History

 The manuscript was examined by Constantin von Tischendorf.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 Currently the codex is located in the Russian National Library (Gr.
 38, fol.
 8) at Saint Petersburg.